ljtill/bicep-dev-box/README.md

 ./eng/deploy.sh -s "{GUID}"
 ```

-To override the default config file, use the `-c {FilePath}` parameter.
+To override the default parameters file, use the `-p {FilePath}` parameter.

 #### Using with GitHub Actions